Supported F# language features and libraries

 Generic information disappears in generated code.
 However, it's accessible

-to the compiler, so calls like typeof<MyType>
+to the compiler, so calls like typeof<MyType> are possible with concrete

 types or with generics in inline functions.